-European Community Whole Vehicle Type Approval (ECWVTA) framework directive 2007/46/EC and EU Regulation 661/2009 (General Safety) mandates UNECE Regulation 10 (Vehicles with regard to Electromagnetic compatibility)

-A habitation relay must be fitted by manufacturers, safe guarding the consumer.

-The purpose of the relay is to disable nonhomologated appliances / components whilst the vehicle is in transit.
+European Community Whole Vehicle Type Approval (ECWVTA) framework directive 2007/46/EC and EU Regulation 661/2009 (General Safety) mandates UNECE Regulation 10 (Vehicles with regard to Electromagnetic compatibility) A habitation relay must be fitted by manufacturers, safe guarding the consumer.
+The purpose of the relay is to disable non-homologated appliances / components whilst the vehicle is in transit.

-Unintentional electromagnetic energy can be created by non-homologated devices within the habitation compartment, which could cause a malfunction of the caravan's electronic systems/ components.
+Unintentional electromagnetic energy can be created by non-homologated devices within the habitation compartment, which could cause a malfunction of the caravan's electronic systems/components.

-Exterior 230V socket (when fitted)
+Exterior 12v/Co-ax socket (When fitted)